Torres-ssf/react-calculator/README.md

 # Calculator App (React)

-This project is one of the Main React and Redux curriculum at [Microverse](https://www.microverse.org/) - @microverseinc
+This project is one of the main projects found in the React and Redux curriculum at [Microverse](https://www.microverse.org/) - @microverseinc

 The purpose is to create a Calculator app using React.
 The features of the app also include: